htetoozin/node-express-api-starter/README.md

 ## :computer: Usage

 ### Create Validator
-If you want create validator, run `npm run make:validator` command line.
+If you want to create validator, run `npm run make:validator` command line.
 After run this command, validator file is stored in the `app/validators/` directory.
 ```bash
 npm run make:validator userValidator
 ```

 ### Create Model
-If you want create model, run `npm run make:model` command line.
+If you want to create model, run `npm run make:model` command line.
 After run this command, model file is stored in the `app/models/` directory.
 ```bash
 npm run make:model userModel
 ```
 ### Create Controller
-If you want create controller, run `npm run make:controller` command line.
+If you want to create controller, run `npm run make:controller` command line.
 After run this command, controller file is stored in the `app/controllers/` directory.
 ```bash
 npm run make:controller userController
 ```